getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     <img src="./media/image41.png" style="width:4.9921in;height:2.34187in"
 alt="A screenshot of a computer Description automatically generated" />

-7. Once the connection is made, all the errors except for one would have been resolved.
+7. Once the connection is made, all the errors except for one will have been resolved.
 Click on **Gallery3** from Tree view.
 Select **Advanced** tab from the **Gallery** Pane.